ditastructure/closed-captioning/README.md

 ## 💬 About this project

 I created this project because I wanted to learn 🧠 how to use the [Twitch API](https://dev.twitch.tv/) and the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) to make it easier to add closed captioning to your Twitch channel.
 There are some other apps and extensions that do closed captioning too, so [check them out](https://stream-cc.gooseman.codes/) 📢!

+Unfortunately, not all browsers support the Web Speech API just yet 😔.
+Check out [this browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition#Browser_compatibility) to see which browsers work.
+If you're still unsure, the Chrome browser is confirmed to work with this site.

 ### 🔨 Built with